NeuroSkill-com/neuroloop/README.md

 # NeuroLoop

-**NeuroLoop** is an EXG-aware AI coding and life companion powered by a real-time consumer EXG device (Muse 2 / Muse S).
+**NeuroLoop** is an BCI-aware AI coding and life companion powered by a real-time consumer BCI device.
 It reads brainwaves and physiology continuously and uses that live biometric data to inform every response — adapting its tone, offering guided protocols, and labelling meaningful mental states as they happen.

-NeuroLoop runs on top of the [pi coding agent](https://github.com/mariozechner/pi-coding-agent) framework and communicates with the [NeuroSkill](https://neuroskill.com) EXG analysis server, which exposes a local WebSocket API for real-time neural data.
+NeuroLoop™ runs on top of the [pi coding agent](https://github.com/mariozechner/pi-coding-agent) framework and communicates with the [NeuroSkill™](https://neuroskill.com) State of Mind BCI server, which exposes a local WebSocket API for real-time neural data.

 [Paper](https://arxiv.org/abs/2603.03212)